 CDCK does not buy or otherwise receive data about you from data brokers.

-What data does CDCK collect about me, and why?
+What personal information does CDCK collect, and why?

 CDCK uses data about how you use the website to: